thisiskhan/project_heart_disease/README.md

 14. target - have disease or not (1=yes, 0=no) (= the predicted attribute)

 **Note:** No personal identifiable information (PPI) can be found in the dataset.

-It's a good idea to save these to a Python dictionary or in an external file, so we can look at them later without coming back here.